 By Jonathan Stanley, Technology Director, Vanguard Communications

-A few weeks ago, Anthem, one of America’s largest health insurance companies, uncovered a security breach affecting up to 80 million people.
+Some years ago, Anthem, one of America’s largest health insurance companies, uncovered a security breach affecting up to 80 million people.
 Yet another massive security breach.
 Most of us are sick and tired of this cycle: huge breach, devastation, lawsuits, regulations, repeat.
 Unless certain changes are made, all the money and regulations in the world will not stop this situation from getting worse.

 That’s why I’m going to propose a simple achievable solution (and save everyone a pile of money in the process):